umbralcalc/foxi/README.md

 ## Getting started

-To clone, simply type into the terminal:
+To fork, simply type into the terminal:
+>
 > git clone https://github.com/umbralcalc/foxi.git
+>
+...then enter the scripts directory
+>
+> cd foxi/foxiscripts
+>
+and take a look!